 - Plug the TOUCHSCREEN USB connector into the USB HUB

-- Plug the ARDUINO USB connector into the USB HUB
+- Plug the SCREEN CONTROL USB connector into the USB HUB

 - Plug the CD CONTROL USB connector into the USB HUB